 It can record both digital photos and videos and also has Time Lapse and Motion detection features that make it a contender in our top 10.

 Finally another budget model, and with the quality that Moultrie typically delivers.
-Moultrie’s update of the Game Spy A-5 is a modest 5MP camera but for this price it has an amazing array of features.
-The big one is low glow IR flash, so you can rely on it operating discreetly even at night.
+Moultrie’s update of the Game Spy A-25 is a 12MP camera with an amazing array of features for the price.
+The big one is the invisible infrared flash, so you can rely on it operating discreetly even at night.

-For the money this gives very acceptable images, and it has features you normally have to pay a lot more for.
+For the money this camera captures acceptable images, and it has features you normally have to pay a lot more for.
 If you want a budget camera with some great extras consider this one.

 So what’s the best trail camera for the money?